miguelgimenezgimenez/MovieCodingTask/README.md

 #### Note to the reviewer

 _sorry for the overkill, I know this isnt exactly what was being asked for, but I thought I might add some features.
-Have worked on it really fast , sorry if its a bit messy. _
+Have worked on it really fast and maybe ended up a bit messy_